 When it notices AC voltage from 90 to 1000V or a live wire, the light alarm will warn you.
-You won’t have to interrupt current flow in the circuit, as the clamp jaw opens up to 28mm, keeping you safe.
+You won’t have to interrupt current flow in the circuit just like a circuit breaker finder.
+The clamp jaw opens up to 28mm and keeps you safe.
 The list of specs keeps getting longer, as they add the backlit display and a clamp light, intending to help you in darkness.
 Also, low battery indicator and auto power-off options make it more desirable.

 One tiny problem is that the display visibility in darkness is not so good as expected.
 The provided instructions are also not very helpful in attaining accurate readings.

 Aspects of Strength

 Having an exceptional jaw diameter of 13mm, CM100 helps you to take readings in confined spaces and on small gauge wires.
 You can detect parasitic draws down to 1mA alongside measuring AC/DC voltage and current from 0 to 600 volts and from 1mA to 100A, respectively.